JoshuaJFogg/slate/source/includes/_offers.md

 `groupDiscount` > `productSource` | string | Product source
-`groupDiscount` > `customParameters` | dictionary | Dictionary of custom parameters applicable to the discount `items` > `fixedPriceDiscount` | array[objects] | Information relating to an FixedPriceDiscount offer type `fixedPriceDiscount` > `paymentDetailsRequired` | boolean | Indication as to whether the account is required to provide payment information
+`groupDiscount` > `customParameters` | dictionary | Dictionary of custom parameters applicable to the discount `items` > `fixedPriceDiscount` | array[objects] | Information relating to an FixedPriceDiscount offer type `fixedPriceDiscount` > `paymentDetailsRequired` | Bool | Indication as to whether the account is required to provide payment information
 `fixedPriceDiscount` > `discountAmounts` | array[objects] | Specific currency configuration
 `discountAmounts` > `value` | decimal | Amount to be discounted `discountAmounts` > `currency` | string | The associated currency
 `fixedPriceDiscount` > `subscriptionSettings` | array[objects] | Settings associated to the service aspect of a fixed price discount
-`subscriptionSettings` > `enabled` | boolean | Indication as to whether the offer can be used on a subscription purchase `subscriptionSettings` > `numberOfPeriods` | integer| Number of renewing periods the offer is applicable for `subscriptionSettings` > `lockInPeriods` | integer | The number of periods an account would be locked in if the offer was redeemed
+`subscriptionSettings` > `enabled` | Bool | Indication as to whether the offer can be used on a subscription purchase `subscriptionSettings` > `numberOfPeriods` | integer| Number of renewing periods the offer is applicable for `subscriptionSettings` > `lockInPeriods` | integer | The number of periods an account would be locked in if the offer was redeemed
-`subscriptionSettings` > `closeSubOnExpiry` | boolean | Indication whether the subscription will expire at the same time as the offer
+`subscriptionSettings` > `closeSubOnExpiry` | Bool | Indication whether the subscription will expire at the same time as the offer
 `subscriptionSettings` > `serviceIds` | array[integer] | Collection of applicable services for the offer
 `fixedPriceDiscount` > `productSettings` | array[objects] | Product specific settings for the offer
-`productSettings` > `enabled` | boolean | Indication as to whether the offer can be used on a product purchase `productSettings` > `productIds` | array[integer] | Collection of products that can benefit from the offer `fixedPriceDiscount` > `miscellaneousChargeSettings` | objects | Details specific to one-off charge `miscellaneousChargeSettings` > `enabled` | boolean | Indication as to whether the offer can be used on a one-off charge
+`productSettings` > `enabled` | Bool | Indication as to whether the offer can be used on a product purchase `productSettings` > `productIds` | array[integer] | Collection of products that can benefit from the offer `fixedPriceDiscount` > `miscellaneousChargeSettings` | objects | Details specific to one-off charge `miscellaneousChargeSettings` > `enabled` | Bool | Indication as to whether the offer can be used on a one-off charge

 ## Retrieve an Offer